gnafit/gna/doc/source/making_sense.rst

     calculation node output data

 Connection, connect
-    precedure of the connection between one `TransformationBase::Entry`_'s output to the other `TransformationBase::Entry`_'s input
+    procedure of the connection between one `TransformationBase::Entry`_'s output to the other `TransformationBase::Entry`_'s input

 GNAObject header
 ^^^^^^^^^^^^^^^^